kwhitley/ittysockets.com/index.md

     // received: [1, 2, 3] at 8:22:15 PM
     ```

-1. *You can send messages or reply to a specific user, by passing a recipient `uid` along with the message payload:*
+1. *You can send private messages or reply to a specific user, by passing a recipient `uid` along with the message payload:*
     ```ts
     connect('my channel')
       .send([1, 2, 3], 'rMUuzH') // assumes rMUuzH is a valid uid in the channel